Non-overlapping codes: Introduction

-Chee \emph{et al.}\ established the bound~\eqref{eqn:upper} by appealing to the application in synchronisation (deriving the bound from the fact that a certain variance must be positive).
-In Section~\ref{sec:upper} below, we provide a direct combinatorial proof of this bound.
+In Section~\ref{sec:upper}, we recap two upper bounds on the cardinality of a non-overlapping code.
+The first bound, due to Chee, Kiah, Purkayastha and Wang~\cite{CheeKiah12} states that $C(n,q)\leq q^n/(2n-1)$.
+As mentioned above, Chee \emph{et al.}\ established their bound by appealing to the application in synchronisation (deriving the bound from the fact that a certain variance must be positive).
+We provide a direct combinatorial proof of this bound.
 (Indeed, the combinatorial derivation allows us to improve the bound slightly to a strict inequality.)

-The construction of Chee \emph{et al.}\ becomes poor for large alphabet sizes (in the sense that the ratio between the number of codewords in the construction and the upper bound tends to $0$ as $q$ increases).
-In Section~\ref{sec:construction}, we provide a simple generalisation of their construction which performs well when $q$ is large.
-Indeed, in Section~\ref{sec:general_parameters} we show that this generalised construction produces non-overlapping codes whose cardinality is within a constant factor of the upper bound~\eqref{eqn:upper} even when the alphabet size $q$ is allowed to grow.

-In Section~\ref{sec:small_length}, we provide exact values for $C(2,q)$ and $C(3,q)$; these values show that the bound~\eqref{eqn:upper} is not always asymptotically tight.
-We also state a conjecture on the asymptotics of $C(n,q)$ when $n$ is fixed and $q$ tends to infinity.
+The upper bound due to Levenshtein~\cite{Levenshtein70} is always better than the bound due to Chee \emph{et al.}, but requires a little analytic combinatorics: we include this bound and its beautiful proof for completeness.